Sarikwal1990/uask-chatbot-bdd/README.md

 UAsk Chatbot BDD Automation

 This repository contains BDD-style Cypress automation for testing the AI Chatbot application.
-The tests include multilingual support (English and Arabic) and AI response validation using semantic scoring.
+The tests include multilingual support (English and Arabic) and AI response validation using semantic scoring only (keywords are no longer used).

 Project Structure
 uask-chatbot-bdd/
 │
 ├─ ai-engine/
 │  ├─ app.py           # FastAPI backend for AI response scoring
-│  └─ scorer.py        # Semantic + keyword + hallucination scoring logic
+│  └─ scorer.py        # Semantic + hallucination + HTML detection scoring logic
 │
 ├─ cypress/
 │  ├─ fixtures/